substack/hyperlog-talk/readme.md

 $ rm -rf db/index
 ```

-and the logs will automatically catch up with the new logic!
+and the logs will automatically catch
+up with the new logic!

+---
+# DEMO

+p2p command-line key/value store

 ---
 # some things I've built with hyperlogs